 Consult with an Experienced Fargo Probate Lawyer Today

-If you are involved in an active probate dispute or would like to minimize the chances that one will occur in the future, discuss your situation with Stephen Welle of O’Keeffe O’Brien Lyson Foss as soon as you can.
+If you are involved in an active probate dispute or would like to minimize the chances that one will occur in the future, discuss your situation with Stephen Welle of O’Keeffe O’Brien Lyson Attorneys as soon as you can.
 To schedule a consultation with a lawyer, call our office today at 701-235-8000 or 877-235-8002 (toll-free).